fluidicagency/switch/README.md

 <p class="switch-show" data-audience-audience="professional">Take a vacation, you deserve it.</p>
 ~~~~

-By now you can probably guess, a query string such as index.html?audience=professional will show the p element, otherwise it's hidden by default.
+By now you can probably guess; a query string such as index.html?audience=professional will show the p element, otherwise it's hidden by default.

-Applying the switch-hide class works in the same way.
+Applying the switch-hide class works in the same way, albeit in reverse.

 Note that all elements with the switch-show and switch-hide class applied are initially hidden (via switch.css) and the code logic then decides whether to make the element visible based on the audience settings.
 This may seem unintuitive, but it actually avoids any temporary visibility of elements that should be hidden whilst the plugin loads.

+### Form Fields

+Quite simply, any query parameter with a name that matches the id of a form field will automaticlly be inserted into that field.
+This is super handy to make long forms faster for users to complete when they are arriving from a known destination (email for exmaple), where you can embed known data into the incoming link.

 ### Options